5 Best Carnitas In San Antonio

 Three words: birria carnitas quesatacos.

 I mean, Casa Tarasca Carnitas food truck does ALL their carnitas menu items really well.
-This carnitas meat is juicy, soft, and soooo flavorful.
+The carnitas meat is juicy, soft, and soooo flavorful.
 It has that perfect mixture of soft, fall-of-the-bone, melt-in-your-mouth pork texture, as well as the crackly little bits.

 And you could definitely order a few carnitas tacos here.
 Or a pound of carnitas.

 But what I suggest is that you get the quesatacos…made with carnitas!
-If you’ve ever had beef birria tacos (stewed beef meat served between a folded and griddled tortilla, oozing with melty cheese and dipped in a decadent broth), it’s like that but better
+If you’ve ever had beef birria tacos (stewed beef meat served between a folded and griddled tortilla, oozing with melty cheese and dipped in a decadent broth), it’s like that but better.

 WEBSITE | 1805 Guadalupe St, San Antonio, TX 78207